-You may need to replace your RPP or sticker if you move to a new RPP zone, change your vehicle tag number, or replace your windshield.
+You may need to replace your RPP or sticker if you move to a new RPP zone, change your vehicle tag number or replace your windshield.
 If your RPP zone has changed, you must remove the outdated or expired RPP sticker from your windshield after you receive the new registration sticker with RPP from DC DMV.
-Remember, you may only display one valid RPP at a time.

-If you change the address of your vehicle registration online with DC DMV, then you will also be able to update your RPP zone, and DC DMV will send you a new RPP sticker.
-Information on changes of address is available at the link below:
+If you change the address of your vehicle registration online with DC DMV, you will also have the option to update your RPP.